 Legal representation is essential to ensure that the rules are applied correctly in each case.

-Duncan Lewis’ accredited case workers, immigration solicitors and Immigration lawyers are experts in identifying those cases where it is appropriate to invoke the latest Fast Track Procedure rules, which enable an applicant for asylum to be removed from the procedure.
+Duncan Lewis’ accredited case workers, immigration solicitors and Immigration lawyers are experts in identifying those cases where it is appropriate to invoke the latest DAC asylum instructions, which enable an applicant for asylum to be removed from the DAC process.
 Due to the fast paced nature of these matters, it is important that clients are able to access legal advisors quickly.
-Duncan Lewis has over 100 Level 2 accredited Solicitors and caseworkers who are on hand to promptly address clients’ concerns and ensure that their rights are protected.
+Duncan Lewis has over 100 Solicitors and Caseworkers that are accredited at Level 2 of the Law Society Immigration & Asylum Accreditation Scheme on hand to promptly address clients’ concerns and ensure that their rights are protected.
 Representations are sent to the Home Office at the earliest possible stage and we ensure that the appropriate legal remedy is pursued in each case.

-If the Home Office fails to act on compelling representations to remove an appropriate case from the Fast Track process we can help in relation to making an application for Judicial Review of the Home Office decision.
-Working closely with our experienced Public Law team, we have extensive experience of making claims which result in compensation from the Home Office for unlawful detention in appropriate cases; and an impressive track record in connection with bail applications, which can result in significantly less time being spent in detention.
+If the Home Office fails to act on compelling representations to remove an appropriate case from the DAC process we can help in relation to making an application for Judicial Review of the Home Office decision.
+Working closely with our experienced Public Law team, we have extensive experience of making claims which result in compensation from the Home Office for unlawful detention or False Imprisonment in appropriate cases; and an impressive track record in connection with bail applications, which can result in significantly less time being spent in detention.

-Legal Aid is available for those being put through the fast track process.
+Legal Aid is available for those being put through the DAC process.
 Our Immigration solicitors can advise you in respect to your legal aid application.